-Around this time of year, many of us get resigned to the idea that we’ll probably come down with a few colds in fall, winter, or spring and that it just comes with the territory of being alive.
+Each year, many of us get resigned to the idea that we’ll probably come down with at least one cold and that it’s just one of those things about winter.
 But are colds really that inevitable?

-In the past few years, I’ve vowed to myself that I would not get a cold.
+Over the past few years, I’ve done my very best not to get a cold.
 This commitment stems from a six-month period during which I had a recurring ear and throat infection that left me pretty much debilitated.
 I’m still somewhat traumatized by the pain of that experience, but the main reason I want to be healthy all year long is that I want to be a positive ambassador for veganism.

 Back when I was sick, of course, friends and family took my illness as an opportunity to criticize my “weird” diet, which they blamed for weakening my immune system.
-However, even though I was frustrated that I didn’t appear to be as hearty as everyone else, I still knew in every cell of my body that becoming vegan was the best decision I had ever made and that a vegan lifestyle was the only one I would thrive on.
+However, even though I was frustrated that I didn’t appear to be as hearty as everyone else, I still knew that becoming vegan was the best decision I had ever made.

 Therefore, I dedicated myself to learning everything I could about potential deficiencies in my diet and how I could boost my immune system.
 My findings fell mainly under 4 categories: